cnhcgroup/cnhc-contracts/README.md

 ### Controlling the token supply

-The total supply of CNHC is backed by fiat held in reserve at CGL.
+The total supply of CNHC is backed by fiat held in reserve at TRL.
 An owner address can submit proposals for minting and burning the token and several voters can audit the proposals based on the actual movement of cash in and out of the reserve based on requests for the purchase and redemption of CNHC.

 Votable Events